FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 The Mayor welcomed Dr. Kathleen McLoughlin, from Milford Care Centre and

-Maynooth University, to the Meeting.---
+Maynooth University, to the Meeting.
+---
 12

 Dr. McLoughlin commenced by outlining how Limerick could become the first city in